cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-03-22/circus.jpg alt:"Public speaking is a circus" %}
   <figcaption class="stroke">
-    &#169; Public speaking success is, like in a circus, about providing an unique and memorable experience to your audience.
+    &#169; Public speaking success is, like in a circus, about providing a unique and memorable experience to your audience.
 Photo of <a href="https://en.wikipedia.org/wiki/Cirque_du_Soleil">Cirque du Soleil</a> in Stockholm, 2023.
   </figcaption>
 </figure>